 Former Oklahoma City mayor Mick Cornett, who appointed Reid to the golf commission, said he appreciated his work on behalf of the courses and the golfers in OKC.

 “James was also a really good player and you could see when you watched him play why he could take his game to any course in the country,” Cornett said.
 “His ball went perfectly straight and had a really good short game.
 He was not a long hitter and had and one of the slower club head speeds of any of the top players in the state, but he could hit it straight.”

-Reid won the OGA Mid-Amateur twice, the OGA Senior Four-Ball three times with Dr. Jon Valuck of Oklahoma City and won the OGA Senior Stroke Play Championship in 2013 at Dornick Hills CC in Ardmore and 2014 at The Trails Golf Club in Norman.
+Reid won the OGA Mid-Amateur twice, the OGA Senior Four-Ball three times with Dr. Jon Valuck of Oklahoma City and once with Mark Donaldson, and won the OGA Senior Stroke Play Championship in 2013 at Dornick Hills CC in Ardmore and 2014 at The Trails Golf Club in Norman.